The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Results

 \section{Results}

-Figure~\ref{Fig:VVV_JHK} shows the three-color composite image of G11.11--0.12.
-The combined IRSF observations cover the entire G11.11--0.12 filament (seen as the dark cloud in Figure~\ref{Fig:VVV_JHK}) and sufficient areas surrounding the filament.
-Checking the CO gas emission, the near-IR polarization observations span over the dense filament and surrounding fields of lower gas emission.
+Figure~\ref{Fig:VVV_JHK} shows a three-colour composite image of G11 from the VVVX observations.
+The combined IRSF observations cover the entire G11 filamentary dark cloud and sufficient areas around the filament, an indication that the near-IR polarisation observations span the entire dense filament and surrounding fields of lower gas emission (see also Figure~\ref{Fig:NH2_KPOL}).
+The red contours of $N(\mathrm{H_2})_\mathrm{dust}$, superimposed on the composite image in Figure~\ref{Fig:VVV_JHK}, also cover the entire filamentary region.